fbcdn/chris-blog/_content/2020/tech-job-hunting-compendium/index.md

 ## Interviewing

 - interview prep and coursework
+- crush your technicals
+- like riding a bike - the more you do it, the easier it gets.

 Lastly, until I had an offer I would take, I kept searching like I expected not to get one.
 That lead to some awkward conversations when I ducked out of applications early in the process because there just wasn't going to be an opportunity to progress to the final round, but it was better than flunking the few finals I was betting on and having to pick up applying again.